AnmolNemagouda/SER515_CLab3_Anmol_Nikil/Readme.txt

 Basic Power Operation
 1. testPositiveBoundary:
+    tests the positive boundary i.e it tests the basic to power operation with positive integers.
+This is the basic functionality of this program

 Zero Handling
 2. testZeroExponent:
+    Testing that any base raised to 0 is 1, this is a basic mathematical rule, tested for both positive and negative exponents

 3. testBaseZeroPositiveExponent: Verifies that 0 raised to any positive power equals 0